 And the enraged and treacherous dispositions, all, all sleep.

-I stand in the dark with drooping eyes by the worst-suffering and
+I stand in the dark with drooping eyes by the worst-suffering and the most restless,

 I pass my hands soothingly to and fro a few inches from them,